LouisTan/security_hacks/content/post/kali-persistence.md

 ## Kali Linux with Persistence

 The Kali live mode is much more useful with persistence.
 It permits you to download programs beforehand, bring files and collect data on site.
 You will also have access to the forensic mode wich allows you to boot in a computer mode without modifying the hard drive in any way.
 In this article I will show you how to make a  Kali Linux bootable usb with persistence and LUKS-encryption.
 I would suggest you to invest in the latest protocol of usb for this since it is going to make data transfers a lot faster.
-There are other ways to do this, using gparted by instance.
-It is more visual and simpler to operate but I wanted to demonstrate a way using only the terminal.
 </br>

 ### Kali Linux with persistent storage and LUKS encryption